dattatraydeogirikar-pixel/snehal-birthday-17/README.md

 <!-- LETTER -->
 <section id="letter">

-<p>Snehal,</p>
+<p><strong>Snehal,</strong></p>

 <p>Today is not just any day… it’s the day you turn 17, the day the world was blessed with you.
-I feel so lucky that I’ve known you since 6th standard.</p>
+I feel so lucky that I’ve known you since 6th standard — all the laughter, all the small moments, all the memories we’ve created together… I wouldn’t trade any of them for anything.</p>

-<p>I still remember that 10th standard bus moment — holding your hand on your birthday.
-That pause… that feeling… uss moment changed everything.</p>

-<p>Then came the first hug on 16th September 2024 — pure warmth, comfort, and love.</p>
+<p>I still remember that day in 10th grade, your birthday, when I first held your hand on the bus while returning home.
+That tiny moment felt like the world had paused for uss, and it’s etched in my heart forever.
+And the first hug on 16th September 2024… I’ll never forget how perfect that felt.
+Each of these moments made me realize how truly special you are.</p>

-<p>Since 25th February 2024, uss have created countless memories.
-My sakhi, you’ve been my peace, my laughter, my strength.</p>
+<p>Since 25th February 2024, we’ve been creating countless memories together — laughter, silly jokes, quiet talks, teasing each other, sharing dreams, and supporting one another.
+My sakhi, you’ve been my constant companion, my comfort, and the person who understands me like no one else.
+Uss journey with you has been the most beautiful adventure.</p>

-<p>My rasmalai, ladoo, dudu — you make life sweeter just by being in it.</p>

-<p>My raanisaheb, you rule my heart effortlessly.</p>

-<p>Take care of yourself always.
-Remember, Aashay is always here — your partner, your best friend, your soul.</p>

-<p>Happy 17th Birthday 💖</p>

-<p>— Aashay</p>
+<p>My rasmalai, every time I see your smile, it feels like sunlight breaking through the clouds.
+You light up every space you’re in, and every moment with you becomes a memory I want to hold forever.
+I love how naturally we can laugh together, how we can be goofy, serious, and romantic all at once.</p>

+<p>My ladoo, your kindness, patience, and strength inspire me every day.
+You have this magical ability to make the world feel soft and safe, and I hope you always remember to treat yourself with the same love and care that you give to everyone else.</p>

+<p>My dudu, being with you has taught me so much about love, friendship, and trust.
+You are my partner in every sense — the one who stands by me, who celebrates my highs and comforts me during lows, who makes ordinary days extraordinary.</p>

+<p>And my raanisaheb, you are my queen in every little way — ruling my heart completely.
+Every memory we’ve made, every moment we’ve shared, and every laugh, hug, and hand-hold is engraved in my soul.
+I feel so blessed to have you as my girlfriend, my best friend, my soulmate — my everything.</p>

+<p>Snehal, 17 is a beautiful age.
+It’s a time to dream bigger, laugh louder, love deeper, and embrace every part of yourself.
+I hope you never forget your worth, your strength, and your beauty — not just outside, but inside, where your soul shines brighter than anyone I’ve ever known.</p>

+<p>Today, I want to remind you to take care of yourself, to cherish your happiness, and to know that I, Aashay, am always here — not just as your boyfriend, but as your friend, your partner, your soul.
+Every day with you is a gift, and I can’t wait for all the memories uss have yet to create.</p>

+<p><strong>Happy 17th Birthday, my love. 💖</strong></p>

+<p>With all my heart,<br><strong>Aashay</strong></p>

 <button onclick="go('questions')">Next ➡️</button>
 </section>